WEBDMG/System-C/README.md

 # Codeigniter+Bootstrap

 Codeigniter with a Twitter Bootstrap Baked In.
-A Codeigniter install using a the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) [Twitter Bootstrap Basic ](http://twitter.github.com/bootstrap/examples.html) marketing site as template.
+A Codeigniter install using a the [Twitter Bootstrap ](http://twitter.github.com/bootstrap/) [Twitter Bootstrap Basic Marketing Site](http://twitter.github.com/bootstrap/examples.html)  as template.

 ## Requirements